Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## Contributing

+If you have any suggestions or Bugs, please open an issue or join the  [Discord](https://discord.gg/7us76ErE).
 Everyone is welcome to contribute!

-If you have any suggestions or Bugs, please open an issue.
-## Contributors ✨
+## Other Contributors ✨

 <table>
   <tbody>